 Read on for the signs of preterm labor with twins and what to do to prevent going into premature labor.

-All moms want their pregnancy to proceed without a hitch — that means carrying their babies to full term and birthing healthy babies with no complications.
+All moms want their pregnancy to proceed without a hitch — that means carrying their babies to full term and birthing healthy babies with no complications and even delivered naturally.
 For singleton pregnancies, full term means about 40 weeks, with most single babies being born at 39 weeks.

 Preterm labor is defined as labor that happens before the 37th week of pregnancy.
 True preterm labor occurs when there are real contractions (i.e. not Braxton Hicks) and when the cervix starts to thin out or dilate.